PaperbackExtensionRepo/Paperback-Extension-Repo-Compilation-List/README.md

-# Paperback Extensions / Sources Repos List
+# Paperback Extensions / Sources Repo List
 The serves as a unified repository for all 3rd party extensions / sources for Paperback for version 0.8 & 0.9

 **Please leave any issues on the developer's repo or discord**